No products in the cart.

 There is no better Circuit Court and litigation primer program in Florida.
 Our testimonials can speak to that claim.

-This program will be recorded live on June 8-9, 2021.
-The recorded package, available in audio or video format and including seminar materials, will be available within three weeks after the live program ends.
+This program was recorded live on June 8-9, 2021.
+The recorded package is available in audio or video format and includes seminar materials.

 * The Video recording is a video of the webinar (including sound).
 The Audio recording is audio only, for those who wish to listen to it without visuals (such as in the car).
 You can also purchase both formats together.
 Note: All downloads must be downloaded to a computer first, before transferring them to another device.